Generative AI Meets Future Cities: Towards an Era of Autonomous Urban Intelligence

 \section{Abstract}

-The two fields of urban planning and artificial intelligence (AI) arose and developed separately.
-However, there is now cross-pollination and increasing interest in both fields to benefit from the advances of the other.
-In the present paper, we introduce the importance of urban planning from the sustainability, living, economic, disaster, and environmental perspectives.
-We review the fundamental concepts of urban planning and relate these concepts to crucial open problems of machine learning, including adversarial learning, generative neural networks, deep encoder-decoder networks, conversational AI, and geospatial and temporal machine learning, thereby assaying how AI can contribute to modern urban planning.
-Thus, a central problem is automated land-use configuration, which is formulated as the generation of land uses and building configuration for a target area from surrounding geospatial, human mobility, social media, environment, economic activities.
-Finally, we delineate some implications of AI for urban planning and propose key research areas at the intersection of both topics.
+The two fields of urban planning and artificial intelligence (AI) arose and developed separately over time.
+There is now, however, cross-pollination and growing interest in their intersection.
+This paper highlights the importance of urban planning from the perspectives of quality of life, economic development, disaster risk reduction, and environmental sustainability.
+The paper reviews fundamental urban planning concepts and relate them to key open problems in AI technologies—particularly machine learning—including adversarial learning, generative neural networks, deep encoder-decoder networks, conversational AI, and geospatial and temporal machine learning—thereby examining how AI can contribute to contemporary urban planning.
+A central issue this paper addresses is automated land-use configuration, formulated as the generation of land uses and building configurations for a target area based on geospatial data, mobility patterns, social media insights, environmental factors, and economic activities.
+The paper also outlines key implications of AI for urban planning and propose critical research directions toward automated urban planning.